Oplax Hopf Algebras: Preliminaries

 We assume familiarity with the theory of (braided) monoidal categories $(\Vv,\otimes,I,\alpha,\lambda,\braid)$; see e.g.\ \cite{McLane} or \cite{BraidedTensorCats}.
 Since any monoidal category is monoidally equivalent to a strict monoidal category, we will assume from now on without loss of generality that the associativity constraint $\alpha$ and the unitality constraint $\lambda$ are indentities.
 Recall that a monoid (algebra) in $\Vv$ is a triple $(A,\mlt\colon A\otimes A\to A,\uni\colon I\to A)$ satisfying the usual associativity and unitality constraints.
 Dually, a comonoid (coalgebra) in $\Vv$ will be denoted as $(C,\comlt,\couni)$.
 We denote the categories of monoids and comonoids respectively by $\Mon(\Vv)$ and $\Comon(\Vv)$ $\left(\cong\Mon(\Vv^\op)^\op\right)$.
 When $\Vv$ is braided, both these categories inherit a monoidal structure from $\Vv$.

-A bimonoid (bialgebra) in a braided monoidal category is an object with a monoid structure and a comonoid structure that are compatible, in the sense that a bimonoid is equivalently both a monoid in $\Comon(\Vv)$ and a comonoid in $\Mon(\Vv)$; bimonoids form a category $\Bimon(\Vv)$ whose morphisms are simultaneously monoid and comonoid morphisms.
+A bimonoid (bialgebra) in a braided monoidal category is an object $M$ with a monoid structure $(M,\mlt,\uni)$ and a comonoid structure $(M,\lcomlt,\lcouni)$ that are compatible, in the sense that a bimonoid is equivalently both a comonoid in $\Mon(\Vv)$ and a monoid in $\Comon(\Vv)$.
+Diagrammatically this is expressed by